Property, Planning and Protest: The Contentious Politics of Housing Supply

 For housing to be provided as a human need, land must be recognised as a common right.

 Property, Planning and Protest is a compelling new investigation into public opposition to housing and real estate development.
-Its innovative materialist approach is grounded in the political economy of land value and it recognises conflict between communities and real estate capital as a struggle over land and property rights.
-Property, Planning and Protest is about a social movement struggling for democratic representation in land use decisions.
+Its innovative materialist approach is grounded in the political economy of land value, and it recognises the conflict between communities and real estate capital as a struggle over land and property rights.
+Property, Planning and Protest is about a social movement struggling for democratic representation in land-use decisions.
 The amenity groups it describes champion a democratic plan-led system that allocates land for social and environmental goals.
-Situating this movement in a history of land reform and common rights, this book sets out a persuasive new vision of democratic planning and contributes a powerful insight into the global affordability crisis in housing.
+Situating this movement in a history of land reform and common rights, this book sets out a persuasive new vision of democratic planning and affordable housing for all.